What happens if you total your car with no insurance?

 Secured with SHA-256 Encryption

-If you do end up with a lapse in coverage, your insurance will go up.
 The table below shows how auto insurance rates increase after a lapse in coverage.

 |Companies||Rates with No Coverage Lapse||Rate After Coverage Lapes||Rate Increase|